nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 $ cal 1993
 ```

 This commands lets us see what the calendar looks like for the year `1993`.
 Instantly we can find the day we were born.
-Even if you don't learn how to code professionally learning even how to use the terminal for very simple things can make you extremely productive in your daily life. **Note: add more content about terminal commands, other fun exercises.** Install terminal or a command line equivalent onto your computer.
+Even if you don't learn how to code professionally, learning even how to use the terminal for very simple tasks can make you extremely productive in your daily life.

+Install terminal or a command line equivalent onto your computer.
 This especially applies to Windows users, I recommend you use Gitbash or the linus subsystem if you are running windows 10.